Cancer Caregiver Resources

 Spirituality has different meanings for everyone, but what most people can agree with is that it can refer to the way an individual connects with and expresses meaning and purpose in one’s life.
 Sometimes as a caregiver it is difficult to have time to reflect on what is nurturing to you.
-Please feel free to contact your Rocky Mountain Cancer Centers social worker to get information on local resources in your area.
+Please feel free to contact your RMCC social worker to get information on local resources in your area.

 Some helpful interventions include: meditation, guided visualization, relaxation techniques, journaling, spending time in nature or connecting with a spiritual care provider.